Revised: 1April 2014 (WZTM updated)

 All casual workers shall work through the induction form on their first day working with Delta Environmental Consulting, and again once a year, thereafter.

 Footwear: On mines, factories or construction sites a pair of steel capped safety boots is mandatory.
 When conducting bush surveys a pair of high sided hiking boots that will support the ankles in rough terrain and protect from snakebite is recommended.
-Enclosed shoes or boots are mandatory in the laboratory.
+Simple enclosed shoes or boots may suffice for more developed sites and mandatory in the laboratory.
 For meetings, navy blue or black low to medium heeled shoes should be worn.
 Appropriate footwear available for specialist operations includes waders for use when macroinvertebrate sampling, gum boots for wet sites, and wet suit bootees or plastic reef walkers for intertidal work.